-A global development expert with more than 15 years’ experience in public health startups and advocacy movements, Kari Stoever provides strategic guidance to the LIBD leadership and manages all aspects of the organization’s external relations and development efforts.
+Kari Stoever, a global development expert with more than 20 years’ experience in public health startups and advocacy movements, provides strategic guidance to the LIBD leadership related to the organization’s external relations and development efforts.

 Before joining LIBD, Ms. Stoever served as Senior Director of Co-Investment at Girl Effect, a global movement to accelerate progress for more than 250 million girls living in poverty, founded by the NIKE Foundation.
 Working in the office of the CEO, Ms. Stoever supported efforts to resource the launch of Girl Effect as an independent organization in 2015, building up existing and new partnerships to increase the impact of the movement globally.